 Figure SI1: Map of the locations of the 53 sampled populations across France and Spain.
-In orange, the late-acting self-incompatible (LSI) populations; In purple, the self-compatible (SC) populations.
+In orange, populations with only L-morph individuals, supposed to mate under the control of a late-acting self-incompatible (LSI); In purple, populations with only S-morph individuals, supposed to be self-compatible (SC).
 In light blue, the Loire river system.
 In grey, the North-to-South (N-S) and West-to-East (W-E) scale distances of the sampled populations.
+Underlined, the seven populations in which 15 individuals were tested for the self-incompatibility (Portillo-Lemus et al. 2021) and one individual was karyotyped to count the chromosome numbers.